AshleyN2/AshleyN2/README.md

 <br />

-Previously, I have worked in the social development sector:couple::couple: and marvel at the impact that synergies between technology & social development can have!:smiley_cat:.
+Previously, I have worked in the social development sector and marvel at the <br /> impact that synergies between technology & social development can have!:smiley_cat:.
 <br/>

 ### ⚡ Fun fact: